muhammadzkralla/ZHttp/README.md

 })
 ```

-The `response` argument is a data class that contains the response code, the serialized body,
+The `response` argument is a data class that contains the response code, the deserialized body,
 response headers, permissions, and exceptions of the HTTP request.

 > **IMPORTANT:** `RESPONSE_TYPE` is generic, that means that it can be of type string, data class, list of objects, map of any object to any object..etc It's totally type-safe.